Planning a Frozen Party

 Timeline: 1 month before the party

-The number of guests you invite will depend on your child’s age, their personality and what they want.
-Don’t feel pressured to overdo it.
-Small parties are fine.
+How many children you invite will depend on your child’s age, their personality, and what kind of celebration they enjoy.
+Don’t feel pressured to go big, small parties can be just as special (and often easier to manage).

 5. Plan Frozen party games